What is Zero Party Data?

 According to Forrester, “zero-party data is that which a customer intentionally and proactively shares with a brand.
 It can include purchase intentions, personal context and how the individual wants the brand to recognize her.”

-Tying together behavioral insights from purchase and browsing along with preferences collected gives brands the ability to refine their strategy and optimize how they talk to their audience, the content they share and the reason why.
+Tying together behavioral insights from purchase and browsing along with preferences collected gives brands the ability to refine their data collection strategy and optimize how they talk to their audience, the content they share and the reason why.

 What is the value of Zero Party Data?

 In short, zero-party data helps brands to get to know their customers better and hear directly from them, collecting their personal data in return for personalizing content for customers in marketing campaigns.
 In fact, 39% of consumers are more likely to purchase from brands that share content that interests them.